Namsos Municipality: Mayors

 The mayor (ordfører) of Namsos Municipality is the political leader of the municipality and the chairperson of the municipal council.
-Here is a list of people who have held this position:
+The first mayor was not elected until 1855, several years after the establishment of the town.
+During that period of time, the town was governed by the municipal council of the surrounding district.
+Here is a list of people who have held the position of mayor: